jjvanzon/Circular-Language-Spec/constructs-drafts/concurrency.md

 <
 2008-07-03
 In automatic execution order you can see, that when you first assume arbitrary order of sub-commands, that do reads and writes, you have a concurrency situation.
 If you can solve THAT concurrency situation with automatic execution order, you can solve an arbitrary concurrent data-use situation with automatic execution order too.
 If everything is programmed, where does arbitrariness of the concurrency situation come from?
 The arbitrariness comes from users.
-Somehow a bigger whole, than a command with sub-commands would need to be treated as a single command, and the techniques of automatic execution order should be applied to that.
+Somehow a bigger whole, than a command with sub-commands might need to be treated as a single command, and the techniques of automatic execution order should be applied to that.
 Automatic execution order has not been fully described yet.
 />

 #### Concurrency is not considered